ottobricks/holoplot-dashboard/README.md

     15.10.2018 11.59.51         (the precise timestamp of the test) UNIT N. F090-00575 GOOD     (the speaker serial number and overall result, again)

-It is your task to analyse the given files and then create a dashboard or tool that allows us to visualise the results.
+It is your task to analyze the given files and then create a dashboard or tool that allows us to visualize the results.
 The minimum of features this tool needs to provide are:
 * Allow the user to choose a date and show all speakers with their 5 results (overall, response, polarity, rub+buzz, thd)
 * Allow the user to specify a specific serial number and show the 5 results (overall,